Welcome to the World of Dental Ethics 🦷

 Following these steps will help you navigate through ethical dilemmas effectively.
 To further assist you in making ethical decisions, refer to the checklist below.

-Having talked about how to manage ethical dilemmas, it's time to bring these concepts to life.
-Here's a handy checklist to help you make ethical decisions in your dental practice.
+Now that we've discussed how to handle ethical dilemmas, let's put these concepts into practice.
+Here's a checklist to assist you in making ethical decisions in your dental practice.

 Ethical Decision-Making in Dentistry Checklist